 #6 Eat Whole Grains

 Research has found that eating whole grains helps to promote the growth of various beneficial bacterial strains in the large intestine.
-They also increase feelings of fullness, reduce inflammation and may reduce risk for heart disease.
+They also increase feelings of fullness, reduce inflammation, and may reduce the risk of heart disease.
 Whole grains consist largely of fiber and non-digestible carbs that feed the microbiota in your intestine.
 (29, 30, 231, 32, 33, 34)

 Here are 10 whole grains to focus on in your diet: